New drug causes ‘complete loss’ of gained weight without ‘any untoward side effects’

 So scientists worked on developing a novel delivery platform for small and large molecules so the drug got to the right place in the body.

-A group of mice were fed a high-fat, high-sugar, high-cholesterol diet for 10 weeks so their weight could be doubled, while a control group of mice was fed a healthy diet for the latest study published recently in the journal PNAS Nexus.
+A group of mice were fed a high-fat, high-sugar and high-cholesterol diet for 10 weeks so their weight could be doubled, while a control group of mice was fed a healthy diet for the latest study published recently in the journal PNAS Nexus.

 “We came up with a very simple approach, using our unique invention – nanogels that we can direct selectively to different targets, which we call IntelliGels.
 They were custom-designed for hepatocyte delivery in the liver,” study co-author S Thai Thayumanavan said in a statement.